marcinpelszyk/Learn-Docker/README.md

 # Learn-Docker
-First steps with a docker :)
+First steps with docker :)
+I. I will create a new Django application
+II.
+Prepare a Django application for Docker
+III.
+Builds the Docker image
+IV.
+It will start a new DOcker container